 Chemistry Major

-Outcome 3.1: Students will present results from chemical investigations and the chemical literature both orally and in writing.
+Outcome 2.2: Students will be able to present results from chemical investigations and the chemical literature in writing and/or orally.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: